 “Nothing you do will be perfect, so embrace the reality and benefits of failure by releasing yourself from the burden of not making mistakes.”

-Here’s what I am endeavoring to implement: Think, Do, Evaluate, Propose, Repeat.
+Here’s what I am endeavoring to implement: Think, Do, Evaluate, Propose.
+And then Repeat.

-EVALUATE—Let’s remove all doubt: you will make mistakes.
+EVALUATE THE MISTAKES—Let’s remove all doubt: you will make mistakes.
 But those mistakes are beneficial because it gives you something on which to work.
 Get some wise friends around you that can help you evaluate your mistakes.
-And always remember I failed ≠ I am a failure.
+And always remember I failed ≠ I am a failure (here’s another post where I elaborate on this point).

 Leaders, walk through this process with your team members.
 Help guide their thinking, and then move them to action.
 Let them know that mistakes are okay because they have given you some invaluable feedback you can use as you make your proposals for your next attempt.